Keeping it sparse: Computing Persistent Homology revisited

-The construction of a complex $K_4$ that realizes this boundary matrix can be done as follows: Similarly to $K_3$, we start with a wheel, attach one new triangle (that is the 3-rd column in the center), and put a fan of $n$ triangles at its outer edge (these are the columns on the right).
-Additionally, we attach another fan triangle (that is the 1-st center column), to the edge not containing the center, we attach another triangle (that is the 2-nd center column).
+\textbf{Existence of simplicial complex $K_4$.} The construction of a complex $K_4$ that realizes this boundary matrix can be done as follows: Similarly to $K_3$, we start with an open wheel, attach one new triangle (that is the 3-rd column in group B), and put a fan of $n$ triangles at its outer edge (these are the columns forming group C).
+To one of these triangles (that is, the 1-st column in group B) we attach another triangle (the 2-nd column in group B).
 The edge that is shared among the last described triangles is the last row in the matrix.
 The edges can easily be sorted to yield the matrix of \cref{fig:boundary_K4}.